carboncredits/x4c/docs/key-management.md

 ### Internal Transfer

-* Initiated by: Custodian owner
+* Initiated by: Custodian owner OR Custodian operator
-* Description: This updates the custodian contract's internal ledger to assign some number of tokens from a given FA2 contract to an off-chain entity.
+* Description: This updates the custodian contract's internal ledger to assign some number of tokens to an off-chain entity, either from the unassigned pool, or from the off-chain entity controlled by the operator.

 ### Update Operators